 In collaboration with Dona-Gene Barton and Sergio Wals, I have a series of papers on the linkages between perceptions of human rights, support for democracy, violence and trust in institutions in Mexico.
 Our work is part of a new wave of scholarship linking research in human rights with work in public opinion and political behavior.
 The first of our papers, which suggests that individuals’ beliefs about how well their rights are protected affects their support for democracy and democratically-elected leaders was published in Democratization.
-The second, on the sources of perceptions of human rights in Mexico has been conditionally accepted at The Journal of Human Rights and is scheduled to be published in early 2017.
+The second, on the sources of perceptions of human rights in Mexico, was recently published in The Journal of Human Rights.
 This paper finds that peoples’ perceptions of their rights are based on their experience with violence, their trust in governmental institutions, and their socio-economic standing, among other factors.
 In addition to these two academic articles, our work has appeared on openGlobalRights.